 Options available for contacting us with your complaints

-- In Person: Talk to any member of National Ambulance Service staff, service manager or complaints officer
+- In Person: Talk to any member of National Ambulance Service staff, service manager or NAS Complaints Manager

 - Online Form: Send your complaint securely through the online feedback form

 - By Email: E-mail email@example.com with your feedback.

 - By Letter: Send a letter or fax to any HSE location.
 Staff can help you put your complaint in writing, if you require assistance.

 - By phone: LoCall 1890 424 555: Your call will be answered by a staff member from the National Complaints Governance & Learning Team.

 - Contact our Confidential Recipient for Vulnerable Persons (any vulnerable person receiving residential care in a HSE or HSE funded facility ), Leigh Gath, LoCall 1890 100 014 Mobile 087 6657269

 - Through Advocacy Services: Contact an Advocacy Service.